haddybhaiya/sem-i-con/README.md

 - **Strong performance on:** clean, via, other
 - **Robust to noise & blur introduced during synthesis**

-Confusion matrix and class-wise accuracy are available in `evaluation/`.
+## Confusion matrix and class-wise accuracy are available evaluation_results.json and evaluation_results.png in ROOT DIRECTORY.

 ---